Victoria Cross : Captain A J Shout, 1 Battalion, AIF

 In the fourteen weeks that Shout was on Gallipoli he attained an almost legendary reputation among his peers.
-Between 25 April and his death three days after his 33rd birthday, he had won a Victoria Cross and a Military Cross as well as a Mention in Despatches, becoming Australia¿s most decorated soldier on the peninsula.
+Between 25 April and his death four days after his 34th birthday, he had won a Victoria Cross and a Military Cross as well as a Mention in Despatches, becoming Australia¿s most decorated soldier on the peninsula.
 His name is commemorated on the Lone Pine Memorial at the east end of the Lone Pine Cemetery on Gallipoli.

 |Location||Main Bld: Hall of Valour: Main Hall: Gallipoli|